swnesbitt/pymesomodel/README.md

 # pymesomodel

 This is a collection of tools arising from the course ATMS 597: [https://publish.illinois.edu/mesomodel/](https://publish.illinois.edu/mesomodel/).
-If you have further contributions
+If you have further contributions, send me a pull request. :)

 ## Prerequisites